-As there are no early obvious symptoms to high blood cholesterol so you maybe unaware that you have it.
-Best to get your cholesterol checked to reduce your risk of developing heart disease.
+There are no early obvious symptoms to high blood cholesterol to help you be aware that you have it.
+Best to get your cholesterol checked to reduce your risk of developing a stroke or heart disease.

 It is a waxy, fat-like substance that your body needs to function.

-- It helps make the outer coating of cells.
+- Helps make the outer coating of cells.

-- It makes up the bile acids that work to digest food in the intestine.
+- Makes up the bile acids that work to digest food in the intestine.

-- It allows the body to make Vitamin D and hormones, like estrogen in women and testosterone in men.
+- Allows the body to make Vitamin D and hormones, like estrogen in women and testosterone in men.